Here is a little information you may require before your arrival. If you have further questions, don't hesistate to reach out to us!

 Bring sunblock and insect repellent.
 Please use only biodegradable sun block and insect repellent when visiting the famous and unique Cenotes, lagoons or the nearby Sian Ka’an biosphere.

 Also, bring a torch with you as Tulum beach area is off the power grid and there are no street lights.

 Don’t forget a camera to take amazing pictures, bathing suit / bikini and very casual clothing.

-Rainy season begins June 1st and ends November 30th.
-However the months with more precipitation are narrowed to September and October.
+Rainy season begins June 1st and ends October 31st.
+However the months with more rainfall are narrowed to September and October.